sebastianludwig/blog/_posts/2021-01-12-imapbogofilter.md

 ## Final Thoughts

 Directly starting with the above code would learn every mail in the _Junk_ mailbox as spam - again - because it matches the false negatives search.
 And "again" because `bogofilter` already learned them in the training phase.
-To avid this every message needs the `bogofilter-junk` label.
+To avoid this every message needs the `bogofilter-junk` label.
 I ran the following helper method once before turning on junk filtering.

 ```lua
 function setup_junk_filtering()